silverhairs/lox/README.md

-# Implementation of the Lox language from the
+# Implementation of the Lox language in Go